Tokyo Ski Night: First film event to promote interaction just before the season begins | @ Daikanyama, Tokyo | Saturday, November 15th

 ORNADA (Armada)

-Running time: Approximately 25 minutes (only the first half will be shown)
+Running time: Approximately 25 minutes (First half only)

-"ORNADA" is the culmination of a freeski movie that the Armada team has spent two years producing.
-It is a one-of-a-kind film that combines innovative skiing with artistry, and is set to original live sound.
-Tanner Hall, Henrik Harlaut and other world-class riders perform on the steep slopes of AK, as well as on the streets and in the park.
-Produced by Armada
+'ORNADA' is the culmination of two years of freeskiing movie production by the Armada team.
+It's a one-of-a-kind work that blends innovative skiing with artistry, set to original live sound.
+World-class riders such as Tanner Hall and Henrik Harlaut showcase their skills on the steep slopes of AK, as well as on the streets and in the park.

 Rikka (K2)